 The energy sector received the largest allocation of commitments, \$43.8bn (44% of total), and the largest increase, \$19.1bn. the result of more than a doubling of commitments by China, which reached \$18.3bn in 2018 from \$9bn in 2017.
 The significant increase included some very large projects such as a hydropower project in Nigeria funded by a \$5.8bn loan from China, and a \$4.4bn loan to support a coal project in Egypt.
-Private sector commitments amounted to \$6.2bn.
-Further, ICA members committed \$4.4bn more in 2018 than in 2017, and African governments added \$2.1bn to their energy commitments in 2018.
+Self-standing private sector commitments, which had not been counted in previous years, amounted to \$6.2bn.